 - When people believe that who you say you are, really is the truth and nothing but the truth, business openings seem to find their way to you.
 Yes, there is magic in the air - and you can tap into this at a moment's notice!
 Prospective clients seem to sense when you have integrity.

 - Try to avoid blase phrases like "target market" when referring to someone specifically.
-Words truly are the true currency of business.
+Meaningful, relevant, personalised words truly are the true currency of business.

 - Follow all the steps in this article while working on how to improve your email and web communications.
 Avoid using well worn out cliches - most immediately suggest falseness.
 If you want to use a cliche, invent your own: make it yours.

 - One single bad sentence, phrase or word in your offer can be enough to lose you a sale.
 The remedy: apply uncommon consideration to everything you do.

 - When you make offers, be specific, not vague.
 Be individual, not general.
 Treat people as you would like to be treated yourself.

 - Most important of all: be kind - both to others and to yourself.